Tarun-cmd/Spam_Email_Classifier/README.md

 # Spam_Email_Classifier
 This classifier can differentiate between Spam Email and Useful Email.

-It works Libraries such as Pandas and nltk.
+It works with Libraries such as Pandas and nltk.

 The model is trained using CSV file from Kaggle.